jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-03b.md

 Whoso is exalted in the battle, let him display his might!' -->

-I sent Anu, but he could not withstand her;
-Nudimmud was afraid and turned back.
+I sent Anu, but he could not withstand her; Nudimmud was afraid and turned back.

 But Marduk hath set out, the director of the gods, your son;
 To set out against Tiamat his heart hath prompted him.

 He opened his mouth and spake unto me, saying:

+{{< q >}}
-'If I, your avenger,
-Conquer Tiamat and give you life,
-Appoint an assembly, make my fate preeminent and proclaim it.
+'If I, your avenger, conquer Tiamat and give you life, Appoint an assembly, make my fate preeminent and proclaim it.

 In Upsukkinaku seat yourselves joyfully together;